SortAbe/CpanelMigration/README.md

     Operating System
     Virtual Machine Detection
-    Installed Tools
     Drive Stats
     Software Versions
-    Domains
+    Domains resolution
-    Databases
+    Databases resolution

-All the data will be stored in a directory named ./migration-DATE.
+All the data logged will be stored in a directory named ./migration-DATE.